Karthikr32/bookmyride/README.md

 **2. Location Validation Sensitivity**

-Route definitions enforce referential integrity by cross-referencing fromLocation and toLocation against MasterLocation table entries exclusively.
+Route definitions enforce referential integrity by cross-referencing `fromLocation` and `toLocation` against `MasterLocation` table entries exclusively.
 This rejects malformed, deprecated, or case-mismatched locations, safeguarding the scheduling engine from ghost routes that disrupt booking flows.
- - Rejects locations absent from MasterLocation, mismatched city/state combinations, inconsistent casing, and deprecated/removed entries.
+ - Rejects locations absent from `MasterLocation`, mismatched city/state combinations, inconsistent casing, and deprecated/removed entries.
- - Ensures fromLocation ≠ toLocation and prevents unrelated location pairs that break pricing models and cancellation tracking.
+ - Ensures `fromLocation` ≠ `toLocation` and prevents unrelated location pairs that break pricing models and cancellation tracking.
  - Critical for maintaining valid route graphs used in seat aggregation, analytics, and real-time operations.